Asmaa119/Asmaa119_SOC/README.md

-Investigated brute-force login attempts using LetsDefend Log Management, EDR (LetsDefend SOC Fundamentals) Performed network scanning with wireshark in IBM labs (Coursera) Hack first website in a safe environment and experience an ethical hacker's job (tryhackme Offensive intro)
+Investigated brute-force login attempts using LetsDefend Log Management, EDR (LetsDefend SOC Fundamentals) Performed network scanning with wireshark in IBM labs (Coursera) Testing website in a safe environment and experience an ethical hacker's job (tryhackme Offensive intro)

 Connect With Me